 Further notable changes

-In addition to the changes indicated above, other notable expected changes are included in the table below.
+In addition to the changes indicated above, other notable changes are included in the table below.
 There are further minor changes not listed here.
 You should always check the latest national genomic test directory before ordering a test.

 | Specialism | Clinical Indication ID | Clinical Indication | Action to take |